jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   - **candidate advertisement** means an advertisement in any medium that may reasonably be regarded as encouraging or persuading voters to do either or both of the following:
     (a) to vote for a constituency candidate (whether or not the name of the candidate is stated):
     (b) not to vote for a constituency candidate (whether or not the name of the candidate is stated)
-  - **census** means the census of population and dwellings carried out by the Department of Statistics pursuant to the Statistics Act 1975
+  - **census** means the census of population and dwellings carried out by Statistics New Zealand under the Data and Statistics Act 2022
   - **Chief Electoral Officer** means the Chief Electoral Officer appointed under this Act; and includes any person authorised to exercise the powers, duties, and functions of the Chief Electoral Officer
   - **component party** means, in relation to a registered political party (in this definition called the ) or in relation to a political party that is applying for registration (in this definition called the ),—
     (a) a political party that is a member of the registered party or of the applicant party; or